Eternity-Soap/Allnie/README.md

 So the journey begins!
 Will you be a part of it?

-### Join the Discord here: https://discord.gg/xrkT4GF
+### Join the Telegram: https://t.me/joinchat/HmCzvRGpKNVRjKj3GGDHIQ to contact us directly! :)